 See what that does.
-Often people start out 100% from the start and fade away over the next 200m.
-Make sure your fuel is high too, because this is a sugar burner.
-Learn how to eat and hydrate prior to and during the test.
+People often start out at 100% and fade away over the next 200 meters.
+Make sure your fuel is high, too, because this is a sugar burner.
+Learn how to eat and hydrate before and during the test.

-Check out this article on proper nutrition and fitness.
+Check out this article about proper nutrition and fitness.

 Also, learn how to transition from each event.